levimaaia/emailler/README-emailler.md

 <p align="center"><img src="img/emailler-logo.png" alt="emai//er-logo" height="200px"></p>

-The AppleII Email Suite consists of the following three ProDOS programs:
+The AppleII Email Suite consists of the following four ProDOS programs:

  - `POP65.SYSTEM` is a Post Office Protocol version 3 (POP3) client for the Apple II with Uthernet-II card.
  - `EMAIL.SYSTEM` is a simple user interface for reading and managing email.
 It works together with `POP65` and `SMTP65`.
  - `SMTP65.SYSTEM` is a Simple Mail Transport Protocol (SMTP) client for the Apple II with Uthernet-II card.
+ - `REBUILD.SYSTEM` is a utility for rebuilding mailbox databases, should they become corrupted.
+This can also be used for bulk import of messages.

 ## Overview